Azure/azure-quickstart-templates/quickstarts/microsoft.compute/decrypt-running-linux-vm-without-aad/README.md

 ---
-description: This template disables data disk encryption on a running Linux which was encrypted without AAD
+description: This template disables data disk encryption on a running Linux which was encrypted without Microsoft Entra ID
 page_type: sample
 products:
 - azure